In Which Melkor Drops the Other Shoe, Fëanor Rouses a Rabble, and A Promise Is Gravely Made

 It’s a rather alarming set of rules, though.
 Can you imagine standing between, say, the brothers Amrod and Amras, and then Amras asks you hand to him a Silmaril that Amrod is currently holding?
 I mean, first you’d better be clear that you’re not taking the Silmaril from Amrod but only receiving it; and you can’t hold onto it even for a moment; and you’d better hurry it over to Amras quickly or else you could be construed as keeping it.
 That’s one hot potato!

 But geez, man.
-This solemn oath is made right after he’s stirred up the hearts of the Noldor to set out on a long journey.
-Only Fëanor would have the guts (or the gall) to speak to his people and on their behalf, ask them all to uproot their lives and follow him into great hardship, then immediately threaten all of them.
+This solemn oath is made right after Fëanor’s stirred up the hearts of the Noldor to set out on a long journey.
+Only he would have the guts (or the gall) to speak to his people and on their behalf, ask them all to uproot their lives and follow him into great hardship, then immediately threaten all of them.

-In the next installment—in just one week this time, so keep an eye out next Wednesday—we’ll tackle Part Two of this chapter.
+In the next installment, we’ll tackle the second half of this chapter.
 Who will Fëanor antagonize next?
 Will the Noldor really follow him on this ill-advised flight?
 What about Fingolfin?
 Or Galadriel?!
 Will she stay in Valinor and therefore avoid entanglement in Middle-earth’s toxic politics?
 Is Manwë gonna stand for all this?
 Will Mandos put in his two cents?
 Will Nienna ever stop crying?
 WHAT HAPPENS NEXT?

 Top image: “Morgoth” by Frédéric Bennett”